 Once the meals were served, one of the nice crew who happened to see my Kenya Airways 40th airline card, offered to get it signed by all the crew.

-This set of Thai crew were pretty cool.
+This set of Thai crew was pretty cool.
 The ladies were quite charming and smiles were seen on their faces each time they walked passed.
 One of the male crews who served my section were frowning half of the time at my section for whatever reason, but he was good after meal service.
 Perhaps another difficult passenger make life hell for him earlier on?
-I don't know, but still you don't frown when you are at this job.
-The flight crew on this flight was informative and kept us updated through out the flight and including the holding pattern at Hong Kong.
+I don't know, but still, you don't frown when you are at this job.
+The flight crew on this flight was informative and kept us updated throughout the flight and including the holding pattern at Hong Kong.
 I will give a rating of 8/10 for the in-flight service.

 Some window-shot photos